Scott studied piano at Chetham's

 Northern College of Music (RNCM) and at The

-degree in music and also won the Musicales Prize, the Shirley Cattarall
+honours degree in music and also won the Musicales Prize, the

-for outstanding achievement.
-Tom currently tutors piano at The University
+Tom currently tutors piano at The University of Manchester.

-to performances throughout the UK and Europe.
-His playing has been featured
+has led to performances throughout the UK and Europe.
+His playing

-engagements with Chetham's Symphony Orchestra and the RNCM String Orchestra,
+concerto engagements with Chetham's Symphony Orchestra and the

-with ENB, playing Rhapsody in Blue over forty times in their production
+Rhapsody in Blue over forty times in their production of "Strictly

 Tom regularly appears as an orchestral pianist with the Hallé